Don’t Be a Turkey — The Future is Space

 Outside of geologic and social disaster, which we could conceivably mitigate, there are many ways that Earth can end suddenly.
 Events like a rogue neutron star, asteroid, or a giant solar flare.
 If nothing else, in a few billion years the sun will expand and roast the planet.

-There is no way to prevent this long tail of risks.
+Chaos Theory tells us that it is impossible to predict domino effects in complex systems like sand piles, earthquakes, wars, and avalanches.
+So, there is no way to prevent this long tail of risks.
 We could minimize war by providing abundance to all.
 We could deal with super volcanoes with massive projects to release pressure in a controlled way and so on.
 But it’s impossible to prevent all disaster.
-Only one world ending disaster needs to happen.

 At the end of the day a planet is a a cradle.
 A good place to grow up but not the endpoint.
 It’s simply too vulnerable to be a good long term spaceship.